 Integrative Approaches and Health-Related Behaviors

 - Healthy behaviors, such as eating right, getting enough physical activity, and not smoking, can reduce people’s risks of developing serious diseases.
 Research is looking at whether complementary and integrative approaches may have a role in promoting healthy behaviors.
 For example:

 - Preliminary research suggests that yoga and meditation-based therapies may help smokers quit.

 - In a study funded by the National Cancer Institute, complementary health practitioners (chiropractors, acupuncturists, and massage therapists) were successfully trained to provide evidence-based smoking cessation interventions to their patients.

 - An NCCIH-funded study is testing whether a mindfulness-based program that involves the whole family can improve weight loss and eating behavior in overweight adolescents.

 - For more information, see the NCCIH Quitting Smoking and Weight Control webpages.

 Types of Complementary Health Approaches

-Most complementary health approaches fall into one of two subgroups—natural products or mind and body practices.
+Complementary health approaches include natural products and mind and body practices.

 This group includes a variety of products, such as herbs (also known as botanicals), vitamins and minerals, and probiotics.
 They are widely marketed, readily available to consumers, and often sold as dietary supplements.